Academics

 • Mathematics

-During the winter term, children continue to build their understanding of number relationships and their repertoire of computation strategies.
-By using games, models and manipulatives, they extend their understanding of place value and the structure of the base-ten system.
-Students also make connections between disciplines as they explore the attributes of different geometric shapes and the purpose of those shapes in the human environment.
+Students continue building their understanding of number relationships and hone their repertoire of computational strategies.
+The interdisciplinary nature of mathematics provides students with opportunities to make connections between their various subjects, especially as they begin to explore the attributes of various geometric shapes and the utility of such shapes in the human environment.
+Through explorations, students develop their math vocabulary, modes of representation, and communication skills.
+By using games, models and manipulatives, they extend their understanding of place value and the structure of the Base-Ten system.
+Students also make connections between disciplines as they explore the attributes of different geometric shapes and the purposes of those shapes in the human environment.
 Through open-ended explorations and number and reasoning routines, students develop their math vocabulary and communication skills.
 As they progress throughout the term, students engage in both individual and collaborative work focused on creating meaning with the mathematics in their lives.

-Grade 2 students used a variety of addition and subtraction strategies in the final term.
-They reasoned about the structure of each strategy and the ways in which particular strategies match best with particular numerical situations.
-Students used the open number line to represent and analyze these strategies.
-Overall, the curriculum emphasized accuracy, flexibility, and efficiency.
-Across tasks, children were encouraged to build problem-solving habits of mind such as perseverance and collaboration.
-Throughout the term, the curriculum integrated mathematical process with the broad theme of community and the general concept of communication: students recorded their mathematical thinking in order to share their ideas with others, and they identified mathematical situations in the classroom, school, and larger world.
-Moreover, mathematical investigations provided a platform for students to apply their addition and subtraction skills in real-life contexts.
-Instruction within these investigations focused on strategy selection and collaborative work process.
-Within each inquiry, students further developed their mathematical language.
+Students use a variety of addition and subtraction strategies in the final term.
+They reason about the structure of each strategy and how particular strategies best match with particular numerical situations.
+Students use the open number line to represent and analyze these strategies.
+Overall, the curriculum emphasizes accuracy, flexibility and efficiency.
+Across tasks, students are encouraged to build problem solving habits of mind such as perseverance and collaboration.
+Throughout the term, the curriculum integrates mathematical processes with the grade-wide Community theme and the general concept of Communication.
+Students record their mathematical thinking to share their ideas with others, and they identify mathematical situations in the classroom, school and the larger world.
+Moreover, mathematical investigations provide a platform for students to apply their addition and subtraction skills in real-life contexts.
+Instruction within these investigations focuses on strategy selection and collaborative work process.
+Within each inquiry, students further develop their mathematical language.

 • Performing Arts: Dance